hardyoyo/RodmanPottingerCookbook/recipes/ChocolateCake-GF-Vegan.md

 water.
 Spoon batter evenly into cake pans.
 Bake for 35 to 38 minutes, or until a toothpick inserted in the center comes out clean.
 Remove from oven and let cool in the pan for 5 minutes, then remove from the pan and let cool on a rack.
-For the frosting (this cake doesn't really need frosting, but some people like frosted cakes): in a medium mixing bowl, beat butter and vanilla until smooth and creamy.
+For the frosting (this cake doesn’t really need frosting, but some people like frosted cakes): in a medium mixing bowl, beat butter and vanilla until smooth and creamy.
 Add cocoa powder and beat until combined.
 Gradually add powdered sugar, one cup at a time.
 Slowly beat in milk.
 Beat in additional milk if